mengbinhao/jack-note/docs/my/automation_basic.md

 #### Description

-The product is a stand-alone software program.
-It is designed to complement standard diagnostic CT, MRI, and ultrasound scanners by adding the capability to perform computerized contouring of selected patient anatomy based on the anatomical density.
-This is an off-line procedure performed after the scan is completed and the patient has been released.
-The contoured images are available for export to other radiotherapy treatment planning systems
+TPS combines external radiation virtual simulation and 3D treatment planning technology, It is a full-featured and powerful radiation treatment planning software.
+It provides an efficient solution for CT simulation and make treatment planning

 #### Role & Responsibility

-1. Technology selectiong for automation project and built environment (TestComplete)
+1. Technical selection for TPS automation and building environment (TestComplete)
-2. Write automation scripts and maintain cases(ES6)
+2. Write automation scripts and maintain them(JavaScript)
 3. Set up CI environment(Jenkins、git)
-4. Excute automation for each build
+4. Execute automation for each software build
 5. Analyze test report and bug tracking(JIRA)
-6. Design manual case and review(Testlink)

 #### Accomplishments

-1. Over 50% manual case are turned into automation
+1. Over 60% manual case are turned into automation
-2. Improve 40% work efficiency for test team
+2. Improve 50% work efficiency for test team

 ## Emerson Xi’an Engineering Center (2016/4 ~ 2017/12)